gitter-badger/ImageLoaderSwift/README.md

 - [x] Simple methods with UIImageView Category.
 - [x] A module for cache can be set by yourself.
+- [ ] The module for cache use on disk and unused on memory.
 - [x] Loading images is handled by ImageLoader, not UIImageView.
 - [ ] After image view start loading another image, previous loading task is possible to live with caching.
 - [ ] Comprehensive Unit Test Coverage
 - [ ] Optimize image with frame and scale
+- [ ] Tasks be resumed/suspended/canceled by UIImageView Category.

 Requirements
 ----------